rhaiz/rhaiz/README.md

  Hello, Devs!!
 How are you?
 -->

-### Pronouns: She/Her
+### Pronouns: She/Her or They/Them
-I'm a Junior Full Stack Developer and a college student of Analysis and Systems Development.
+I'm a Full Stack Developer with Python Backend and React Frontend.
+I also graduated with a degree in Analysis and Systems Development.
 <div align="center">
  <a href="https://github.com/RhaissaZeferino">
  <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=RhaissaZeferino&layout=compact&langs_count=7&theme=dark#gh-dark-mode-only"/>